dokku/dokku/docs/networking/port-management.md

 > Changed as of 0.5.0

 Dokku's default proxy implementation - nginx - supports HTTP and GRPC request proxying.
 At this time, we do not support proxying plain TCP or UDP ports.
-UDP ports can be exposed by disabling the nginx proxy with `dokku proxy:disable myapp`.
+UDP ports can be exposed by disabling the nginx proxy with `dokku proxy:disable myapp` and manually exposing the ports via the `docker-options` plugin.
+For example, `dokku docker-options:add myapp deploy "-p 2456:2456/udp'`.
 If you would like to investigate alternative proxy methods, please refer to our [proxy management documentation](/docs/networking/proxy-management.md).

 #### Applications using EXPOSE